 I’m Sarah Pascoe and I created this guide to help teach people how easy it is to get started blogging.
 I’ve been blogging for over 5 years now and when I started I knew absolutely nothing about web design, online marketing or all these other confusing technical terms.
-After helping other people how to start a blog I setup this site to help Inspire other bloggers.
+After helping other people learn how to start a blog I setup this site to help Inspire other bloggers.

 In this guide you will learn just how easy it is to build a blog from scratch in just a few short minutes and write your first blog post.
 This article is quite long so I recommend you bookmark it for future reference.
 If you want to read more about any of the topics I am covering then just click on the “Read more” links and you’ll be able to see more content.